lidatong/dataclasses-json/README.md

     dump = ExactAPIDump.from_dict(dump_dict)  # raises UndefinedParameterError
     ```

-2. You can simply ignore any undefined parameters by setting the undefined_parameters keyword to `UndefinedParameters.EXCLUDE`
+2. You can simply ignore any undefined parameters by setting the `undefined` keyword to `Undefined.EXCLUDE`
  (`'EXCLUDE'` as a case-insensitive string works as well).
 Note that you will not be able to retrieve them using `to_dict`:

     ```python